jimfilippou/ire/readme.md

+# IRE

+IRE stands for "Information Retrieval" which is an AUEB's course.
+This implementation delivers a tool written entirely in Go, which handles an "Elastic Search" instance, regarding data.

+# Usage

+Thanks to Go's nature, IRE can be compiled to a single executable "ire.exe" or "ire" for *nix systems.
+To compile this use the following command

+`go build`

+### Converting AUEB provided data to JSON

+`ire generate json`

+### Inserting data to a cluster

+`ire feed`

+# Docker setup 🐋

+Docker compose is not implemented in this project, so you have to manually start the containers using the following instructions.

 ### Pulling the image

-Obtaining Elasticsearch for Docker is as simple as issuing a docker pull command against the Elastic Docker registry.
+Obtaining ElasticSearch for Docker is as simple as issuing a docker pull command against the Elastic Docker registry.

 `docker pull docker.elastic.co/elasticsearch/elasticsearch:7.6.1`